 Education & Outreach Activities and Participation Summary

-The objective of this study is to improve the quality of the silage leachate.
+The objective of this study was to improve the quality of silage leachate.
 In comparison to other agricultural wastewaters, silage bunker leachate has the poorest water quality.
-Though small in volume, it has a great potential for environmental contamination.
+Though small in volume, it has great potential for environmental contamination.
 This is due to the combined low pH (high acidity), low pE (high electron activity), and high nutrient content, which is unique among wastewaters.
-Addition of such waster to the soil can cause the release of the heavy metals.
-Silage leachate direct discharge to the stream cause a depletion of the oxygen.
+Silage leachate direct discharge to the stream cause immediate depletion of the oxygen.
 Also, its containing nutrients pose a danger to the downstream water quality.
-Therefore, treating it would reduce the environmental risks and helps to conserve the soil.
-Moreover, some farmers will have to deal with fees and fines if the disposal of such leachate is not properly done on their farm.
-Application of a system for treating it will help reduce such fees.
+Moreover, farmers have difficulties disposing of it.